How the TowerBells Website is maintained

 The future of the database

 From time to time, various people have urged the author to convert to use of a conventional relational database program (e.g., Microsoft Access).
 The motivation for such a conversion is that it would enable the database to be maintained by anyone who has a reasonable degree of expertise in the use of such a program.
 Of course that is in principle an excellent idea; very few (if any) people have the author's peculiar combination of expertise in relatively obscure programming languages and data design, and so such a conversion would make continuation of the author's work after his inevitable death a relatively straightforward matter.
-Unfortunately, from the author's viewpoint it is not such a good idea (at least not just now), for two reasons.
+Unfortunately, from the author's viewpoint it is not such a good idea (at least not before now), for two reasons.

 Firstly, the present organization of the data files does not fit the requirements of relational databases.
 Relational database programs (RDBs) are excellent for handling data which fit the constraints of the relationships for which they are designed, and many kinds of commonly used data do that.
 Nevertheless, RDBs are not a panacea.
 On the one hand, they are unnecessarily complex for managing small quantities of simple data.
 On the other hand, there are data relationships which can be forced into the "relational" mold only with great difficulty, requiring extraordinary contortions in design and programming and maintenance.
 In the author's professional opinion, his existing set of data regarding carillons and chimes falls into this category.
 It seems highly probable that significant information might actually be lost in the course of conversion to such a database.